 Transformation of behavior

-It also requires new ways of behaving that require new skills and competences – we see organizations leaping onto the bandwagon of Scrum, Agile, DevOps, IT4IT, BRM, TOGAF, and BISL training to name but a few, while trampling over the fallen body of ITIL.
+It also requires new ways of behaving that require new skills and competencies – we see organizations leaping onto the bandwagon of Scrum, Agile, DevOps, IT4IT, BRM, TOGAF, and BISL training to name but a few, while trampling over the fallen body of ITIL.
 But ITIL will get up, dust itself off, and claim a role in this multi-framework ecosystem.

-We see the accredited training organizations (ATOs) ready, willing, and able to provide the appropriate training courses and certifications but we need to shake off the focus on the FRAMEWORKS and certification to achieve the desirable behaviors we need.
+We see the accredited ITSM training organizations (ATOs) ready, willing, and able to provide the appropriate ITSM training courses and certifications but we need to shake off the focus on the FRAMEWORKS and certification to achieve the desirable behaviors we need.

-"How many of you discuss and agree the top four elements with employees before sending them on training?"
+“How many of you discuss and agree the top four elements with employees before sending them on ITSM training?”
 Again, ZERO hands went up.